Luca1905/my-shelf/README.md

 ## Note from 3-1-2025
 - [x] toast for uploading
-- [ ] confirm deletion through user
-- [ ] file renames
-- [ ] create a unified button for folder creation and file uploading

 ## Note from 3-2-2025
 - [x] toast for deletion

+## Note from 3-4-2025
+- [x] confirm deletion through user
+- [x] file renames
+- [ ] suspense on login/f page/ get started page/ etc.
+- [ ] create a unified button for folder creation and file uploading